UTNkar/documentation/content/server_software/index.md

 # Server Software

 Short descriptions for the software UTN utilizes on its server and explanations regarding the way in which the software is configured.
+UTN uses the Ubuntu Server operating system; provided commands might not work on other systems.